DigitalState/Services/references/api/service.md

 #### 200 OK

-A JSON object that contains the following properties:
+The request was successful and returns a JSON object that contains the following properties:

 | Name | Type | Description |
 | :--- | :--- | :---------- |